briandorey/PNPControllerKFlop/README.md

 The USB controller board prototype is on http://briandorey.com/post/pick-and-place-controller-v3-part-1.aspx

+Photos and info for the completed driver board are on http://briandorey.com/post/pick-and-place-controller-v3-part-2.aspx

 Full details of this project are on my blog at http://www.briandorey.com/

 The project was built under Visual Studio 2013.